agiledev-students-spring2025/2-git-workflow-practice-shiwen59/README.md

 ### Emily Yang
 The metaverse’s blend of VR, AR, and blockchain technologies could be groundbreaking and completely change how social interactions and entertainments work.
 It is indeed very transforming.

+### Madison Phung
+It's going to be so interesting to see how the metaverse is going to change the way we interact with other people in the digital world.
+I'm curious to see how it's going to impact other industries such as entertainment, finance, energy, and more.